Mornington Peninsula: History

-The peninsula was formed by the flooding of Port Phillip Bay after the end of the glacial period about 10000 BC.
+The peninsula was formed by the flooding of Port Phillip Bay after the end of a glacial period about 10000 BC.
 It may have extended into Port Phillip at various times, most recently between 800 BC and 1000 AD when Port Phillip Bay may have dried out.

 Indigenous Australians of the Mayone-bulluk and Boonwurrung-Balluk clans lived on the peninsula as part of the Boonwurrung People's territory prior to European settlement.
 The territory hosted six clans who lived along the Victorian coast from the Werribee River across to Western Port Bay and Wilsons Promontory.
-The peninsula may have been home to between 100 – 500 people prior to European settlement.
+The peninsula may have been home to between 100 and 500 people prior to European settlement.

 The first European settlement on the Mornington Peninsula was also the first settlement in Victoria, situated in what is now Sorrento.
 The Sullivan's Bay settlement was a short-lived penal colony established in 1803, 30 years before the establishment of Melbourne, by Lieutenant-Colonel David Collins (1753–1810).

 At the time of European settlement in 1803 much of the Mornington Peninsula was covered with she-oak forests.
 These were quickly cleared to provide firewood for the growing city of Melbourne, and much of the peninsula was then covered with fruit orchards.
 Nevertheless, much natural vegetation still exists, especially in an area of bushland in the south known as Greens Bush, and the coastal fringe bordering Bass Strait and Western Port Bay.
 Most large areas of bushland are now included within the Mornington Peninsula National Park.

-As serious farming has declined, hobby farmers with an interest in the aesthetic and the natural environment have taken over much of the peninsula.
+As professional farming has declined, hobby farmers with an interest in the aesthetic and the natural environment have taken over much of the peninsula.
 This has led to an expansion of natural bushland on private property, and many native species, such as koalas, are becoming increasingly common.
 The local council also has a slight lean towards sustainable practices.

 Harold Holt disappearance

 On 17 December 1967, Prime Minister Harold Holt went swimming at Cheviot Beach on what is now Point Nepean National Park.
 At the time, however, it was still a restricted area.
-Holt, who was 59 and had had a recent shoulder injury, plunged readily into the surf.
+Holt, who was 59 and had a recent shoulder injury, plunged readily into the surf.
 He disappeared from view and was never seen again.
 Despite an extensive search his body was never found.
 He was officially presumed dead on 19 December 1967.